Last Update: November 18, 2024

 The ProForm Carbon TLX Treadmill is an affordable running treadmill that pairs with iFIT on your phone or tablet.

-The Carbon TLX does not have a touchscreen display.
+The Carbon TLX does not have a touchscreen.
 Instead, it has a 7-inch digital display.
 You can see your metrics but not training content.
-If you want more training options, be sure to pair the treadmill with iFIT.
-You get a 30-day free trial of the service.
+If you want more training options, pair the treadmill with iFIT.
 The TLX has a tablet rack to make viewing the classes super easy.
 You don’t get all of the iFIT features, but the treadmill will automatically incline and adjust in speed with the classes.

 + PROS

-- The TLX has built-in speakers, a device rack, and a fan.
+- Speakers, a device rack, and a fan

 – CONS